Mictronics/readsb/README.md

 * Added basic support for feeding a single push server like VRS
 * Fixed memory leaks on exit
 * Optimized structure memory layout for minimum padding.

+:exclamation: **This branch is using browsers indexed database for aircraft meta data storage.
+The database is loaded from server on version change, when empty or doesn't exists.

+Your browser may not support indexed database if it's diabled or you are browsing in private mode.
+To eneable support in Firefox: Open URL 'about:config' search 'dom.indexedDB.enabled' set to 'true'.**

+Tested in Firefox v51.

+To speed up JSON loading you may add "application/json" to compress.filetype in /etc/lighttpd/lighttpd.conf:
+'compress.filetype = ( "application/javascript", "text/css", "text/html", "text/plain", "application/json" )'
+Don't forget to restart lighttpd then or force-reload the configuration.

 ## Screenshots